Centers of Excellence

 The bariatric surgery team at WakeMed will be with you every step of the way, from nutrition and dietary guidance, to exercise plans, payment options, the actual surgery, and then to support groups to keep you on track.
 You will have your own personal navigator to guide you through the entire process from start to finish, who will provide you with resources, advocate for you and coach you to success.

-Our surgeons perform all bariatric surgical procedures at WakeMed Cary Hospital, a designated Bariatric Surgery Center of Excellence® by the American Society for Metabolic and Bariatric Surgery.
+Our surgeons perform all bariatric surgical procedures at WakeMed Cary Hospital, an accredited MBSAQIP Comprehensive Center, designated by the American Society for Metabolic and Bariatric Surgery.

 The type of bariatric surgery will be decided after discussing options with your surgeon.
 These minimally invasive procedures include laparoscopic gastric bypass surgery and laparoscopic gastric banding surgery.